 best treatment for ageing mature skin

 excellent for damaged, chemically treated hair

-firms and tones skin, slows ageing process
+firms and tones skin slows the ageing process

-close match to natural sebum of skin
+close match to the natural sebum of the skin

 hypoallergenic, non-comedogenic oil